 If you create a model (a bundle of relationships) in the Architecture Repository, you can link the created relationships to the model.
 How this is done is shown in the screenshot below.

-The model you now have can also be viewed in the Visual Designer.
-Also you can create a model from scratch in the Visual Designer.
+The model you have created, can also be viewed in the Visual Designer.
+Also, you can create a model from scratch in the Visual Designer.

 Step 3 - Create a View